Exhibition model

 Operating principle of the exhibition model

 The distance from the sensor to the reflector is determined by the time-of-flight of the radar beam.
-The reflector's speed is determined using the Doppler principle.
+The reflector’s velocity is determined using the Doppler principle.

 Reflector

-The retroreflector moves in a sinusoidal motion profile linearly left and right.
-Due to the metal surfaces arranged orthogonally to each other, it reflects the radar beam exactly back in the opposite direction even when mounted at an angle.
+The retroreflector moves linearly left and right in a sinusoidal motion profile.
+Due to its metal surfaces arranged orthogonally to each other, it reflects the radar beam back in exactly the opposite direction even when tilted.

 Sensor

 The radar sensor transmits electromagnetic 122.5 GHz waves toward the reflector at the speed of light.
-The distance determined via time-of-flight is displayed on a monitor.
-The corresponding graph shows the sinusoidal motion of the reflector.
+The distance determined from the time-of-flight is displayed on a monitor.
+The associated graph shows the reflector’s sinusoidal motion.

 The button on the radar module of the exhibition model switches the display between two views.